 The bottom lid: 4 Phillips screws hidden under the rubber strip/foot, 2 T5 screws on the bottom corners.
 HP, fuck you for hiding screws under the rubber foot, and for double-fooling people by putting them under only one of the two strips.

 Forget CPU and GPU thermal throttling — charge rate throttling is now a thing.

-- The charging rate is temperature-dependent, but the charging circuit doesn’t seem to have a temperature sensor, so Huawei probably went super conservative about protecting the charging circuit and modeled its temperature after the CPU temperature.
+The charging rate is temperature-dependent, but the charging circuit doesn’t seem to have a temperature sensor, so Huawei might have gone super conservative about protecting the charging circuit and modeled its temperature after the CPU temperature.

 Therefore, even when the CPU is a little bit warm, the charging rate thermal-throttles.